usnistgov/ndn-dpdk/app/fwdp/README.md

 An FwCrypto thread runs the `FwCrypto_Run` function as its main loop ("CRYPTO" role).
 It receives Data packets from FwFwd threads through a queue, and enqueues crypto operations toward a DPDK cryptodev.
 The cryptodev computes the SHA-256 digest of the packet and stores it in the mbuf header.
-The FwCrypto then dequeues the completed crypto operations from the cryptodev and re-dispatches the Data to FwFwd using an [InputDemux](../inputdemux) that is configured to use the PIT token.
+The FwCrypto then dequeues the completed crypto operations from the cryptodev and re-dispatches the Data to FwFwd in the same fashion as an input thread.